How to Attract and Market to Generation Z Customers

 - Gen Z may want to to co-create with your brand and have experiences on a mutual basis, so never assume you have the higher ground

 So, you’ve started to engage Gen Zers on their terms and have established some common ground.
 Your marketing strategy is working, your website content is on-point, and your retail stores are relevant to most of their behaviors and interests.
 You are talking to each other as peers.
-But there is still an easy mistake you can make that will undo most of that hard work and possibly lose a valuable new customer.
+But there are still some mistakes you can make that will undo most of that hard work and possibly lose a valuable new customer.

 The Generation Z community craves experiences that offer instant gratification.
 This is not something bad or a flaw in their make-up.
 They have simply never experienced anything else.
 Quick loading software and apps, movies that instantly stream on-demand, the list goes on and on.
 Unfortunately this applies to your relationship with them as well.
 They expect instant responses to questions.
 If the relationship has actually developed to the point you are providing customer service, it’d better be available 24/7 and provide solutions that don’t require lead times.
 Regardless of the channel, you need to be able to provide an instant recognition of the customer’s response and some form of positive feedback to validate their action.
 Like a tweet, upvote a comment, respond with a reply that directly addresses what they said.
 Gen Z will interact with your brand, but you’d better respond before they’ve moved on to other things.